ACINQ/eclair/source/index.html.md

 }
 ```

-Check whether a payment corresponding to the given `paymentHash` has been received, it is possible to use a BOLT11 invoice
+Checks whether a payment corresponding to the given `paymentHash` has been received.
+It is possible to use a **BOLT11** invoice
 as parameter instead of the `paymentHash` but at least one of the two must be specified.

 ### HTTP Request